garcrich/portfolio/README.md

 # My Portfolio

 This repository contains the source code for my personal portfolio website.
 It showcases my work, education, certifications, and recommendations from colleagues.
+The site is built using React, TypeScript, SCSS modules, React Testing Library, and several other NPM modules see `package.json` for complete list.

-The site is built using React and TypeScript, with a focus on responsive design and clean, modular code.
+The focus of this project responsive design and clean, modular code, and scalabe architecture.

 ## Project Structure